How Does Divorce Affect A Child’s Life

 They may suffer from separation anxiety

 Another effect of divorce on children is that they can suffer from separation anxiety.
 Some signs of separation anxiety among younger children include increased clinginess or crying.
 On the other hand, older toddlers may ask why their parents are not around.
+There we go, so that is the list of possible effects of divorce to children.
+You need to develop solutions to help your child suffer from your divorce.

 Conclusion